 * The BAE 146 Series 100 provides a baseline for description of the family.
 The Series 100 was a tidy, appealing aircraft, with:

 All fuel storage was in integral wing tanks; optional tanks could be fitted in the wing roots to expand fuel capacity.
 A Garrett AiResearch GTCP 36-100 auxiliary power unit (APU) turbine was fitted in the tail for ground and emergency power.
-The BAE 146 was specifically designed for short-field operation, with triple slotted flaps permitting short takeoffs, and an airbrake on each side of the tail plus heavy-duty brakes reducing landing roll.
+The BAE 146 was specifically designed for short-field operation, with triple slotted flaps permitting short take-offs, and an airbrake on each side of the tail plus heavy-duty brakes reducing landing roll.
 The engines were very quiet, making the type suitable for operations in dense urban areas.

 BAE 146-100: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 26.2 meters 86 feet wing area 77.3 sq_meters 832 sq_feet length 26.2 meters 86 feet height 8.61 meters 28 feet 3 inches empty weight 23,290 kilograms 51,340 pounds MTO weight 38,100 kilograms 84,000 pounds cruise speed 765 KPH 475 MPH / 415 KT LR cruise speed 670 KPH 415 MPH / 360 KT cruise altitude 8,840 meters 29,000 feet range, normal fuel 3,000 kilometers 1,865 MI / 1,620 NMI range, max payload 1,630 kilometers 1,010 MI / 880 NMI _____________________ _________________ _______________________

 The use of four engines on such a relatively small aircraft might seem a bit odd, and there were criticisms of the BAE 146 at the outset for this feature, but detailed analysis of the engines available at the time showed that no twin-engine configuration worked as well.
-No doubt four engines increased maintenance a bit, but they also meant that engine-out handling is no serious problem.
+No doubt four engines increased maintenance a bit, but they also meant that engine-out handling would be no serious problem.

 Maximum seating for the Series 100 was 94 passengers in a six-across row arrangement, though a more typical seat arrangement was 82 passengers.
 There were passenger doors on the left side of the fuselage, fore and aft, with matching service doors fore and aft on the right side of the fuselage, plus toilets fore and aft, and a galley in the rear.
 Cargo storage was under the floor, with a large cargo door forward and a small cargo door to the aft, both on the right side of the fuselage.